 When playing the bounce, we want to tilt the odds in our favor and find some sort of confirmation that the support or resistance will hold.

 For example, instead of simply buying right off the bat, we want to wait for it to bounce off support before entering.

 If you’ve been looking to go short, you want to wait for it to bounce off resistance before entering.

-By doing this, you avoid those moments where price moves fast and break through support and resistance levels.
+By doing this, you avoid those moments where price moves fast and breaks through support and resistance levels.
 From experience, catching a falling knife when trading can get really bloody!